alickbass/SwiftyJSONModel/README.md

 ###The first solution

-The easiest way to take advatage of swift type system is to put all the key in json into `Enum`.
+The easiest way to take advantage of swift type system is to put all the key in json into `Enum`.
 Here's an example:

 ```swift
 import SwiftyJSON